Yaqiang Cao (曹亚强), Ph.D.

 Yaqiang's early research interests centered on data mining, machine learning from large-scale sequencing data, and developing bioinformatics tools while working in Dr. Han's lab.
 During his postdoctoral training with Dr. Zhao, his focus shifted towards developing sequencing-based methodologies and studying T-cell immunology.

-Yaqiang actively reviews for several journals including Frontiers in Immunology, Frontiers in Oncology, Frontiers in Pharmacology, Frontiers In Genetics, BMC Genomics, F1000Research, and others, and is dedicated to serving the scientific community.
+Yaqiang actively reviews for several journals, focusing on the topics of bioinformatics and epigenetics, including Bioinformatics, Frontiers in Immunology/Oncology/Bioinformatics/Pharmacology/Genetics, Communication Biology, BMC Genomics, F1000Research, and others, and is dedicated to serving the scientific community.

 Experience and Education Background